William Hamilton Merritt: Political career

 In 1832, Merritt was elected to the Legislative Assembly of Upper Canada in a by-election, representing Haldimand County.
 He would continue in elected office until his death, thirty years later.
 He was not a strong partisan.
 His main interest in being elected was to be able to work for transportation improvements, such as canals to improve navigation on the St. Lawrence River.
 He also favoured developing the new transportation system, railways, and proposed a rail link between Montreal and the Maritimes.
 He also pushed for the first steel suspension bridge over the Niagara River.
 Merritt supported free trade policies to increase trade with the United States.
 At the same time, he favoured reducing government expenditures and services.
 He began as a moderate supporter of the Compact Tories but gradually moved towards the Reform movement.

 In 1841, Upper Canada and Lower Canada were united in the Province of Canada.
 Merritt was elected to the new Legislative Assembly of the Province of Canada for Lincoln North as a Reformer.
 On the first major vote of the first session, he voted in support of the union of the Canadas, breaking with Baldwin.
 Thereafter, he voted consistently with Baldwin.

 In 1843, there was a political crisis between the Governor-General, Sir Charles Metcalfe, and the Lafontaine-Baldwin ministry, which resulted in Baldwin and Lafontaine resigning.
 The Governor-General tried to pull together a new ministry which would attract moderates from all political views, provided they did not push for responsible government.
 Metcalfe and the leader of the moderate Tories, Henry Draper, both considered that Merritt's participation would be essential, given his broad political support in the Niagara region and his breadth of knowledge about transportation issues.
 However, Merritt declined Draper's invitation to join the new ministry.
 He had disagreed with Baldwin's decision to resign office, but he still considered himself a Baldwin supporter.

-In 1860, he was elected to the Legislative Council in the Niagara Division.